Student Resources and Activities

 The Health Center is designed to provide affordable and convenient health care services for short-term acute illnesses with a focus on prevention.
 The Health Center is open Monday through Friday during the fall and spring semesters.
 Call for intersession and summer hours.
 A Registered Nurse will be on duty on these days to provide treatment, health counseling, and referrals to appropriate services.
 Physicians and psychologists are available by appointment after consultation with a Registered Nurse.
 We are located in the Nursing and Health Services building next to the Edinger street parking lot on the south side of the campus.
 To make an appointment call (714) 895-8379.
 Services are confidential and comply with health privacy laws.

 - Basic treatment and first aid

 - Testing and treatment of sexually transmitted infections

 - Basic physical exams, at an additional charge

 Visit our webpage at goldenwestcollege.edu/student-health-center/ or search Google for GWC Student Health Center

 Study Abroad Program

-Golden West College is approved by the Bureau for Private Postsecondary and Vocational Education for the training of veterans seeking benefits under state and federal regulations.
+Golden West College is accredited by the California State Approving Agency for Veterans Education for the training of veterans seeking benefits under state and federal regulations.

 Eligibility for Benefits